 Trusts can be a wonderful tool for tax planning.
 If your death is likely to cause an estate tax or an inheritance tax, you should understand the basics of life insurance trusts.
 An irrevocable life insurance trust (ILIT) is one the most common form of trusts and is the base for many other trusts such as third party special needs trusts, third party asset protection trusts, spousal lifetime access trusts (SLATs), and dynasty trusts.

 Because an ILIT is the foundation for so many other types of trusts, I created a brochure that you can download to understand the basics of life insurance trusts.
-(Click here to download brochure about the basics of life insurance trusts.)
+(Click here to download this brochure about the basics of life insurance trusts.)
 Additionally, please read on if you really want to take a deep dive into this topic.

 - The Grantor should NEVER be trustee of his or her own ILIT.
 An ILIT will generally lose the tax benefits if you are trustee and the trust owns a policy on your life.